 Inside the ground source heat pump, you will find an evaporator, compressor and condenser.
 After the water is pumped back out of the ground, they then further increase the temperature of the water using the compressor unit, and this heated water then flows into your home's heating system.

-Are ground source heat pumps are environmentally friendly?
+Are ground source heat pumps a renewable energy source?

 Generally speaking, yes.
 Ground source heating uses less CO2 than other forms of heating systems, particularly electric heating or coal.
 It isn't, however, CO2 free, as the compressor unit still requires electricity to run.

-Furthermore, because the heat pumps are generating their energy from a renewable source — namely, the earth itself — ground source heating is considered a renewable form of energy.
+Because the heat pumps are generating their energy from a renewable source — that is, the earth itself — ground source heating is considered a renewable form of energy.
 This means that having a ground source heat pump generating your home's heating may entitle you for payment under the Renewable Heat Incentive scheme.

 Is a ground source heat pump suitable for my property?

-A ground source heat pump is a fairly big piece of equipment, much of it underground, and therefore requires some extensive work to have it installed, including drilling and trenches.
+A ground source heat pump is a fairly big piece of equipment, much of it underground, and therefore requires some extensive work to have it installed.
 The main issue is determining whether your garden is suitable for the ground loop system to be installed.

 The ground loop is typically placed in trenches roughly two metres in depth, but in smaller gardens the loop can also be dug vertically to a depth of 100m.